cloudnativetrainings/trainings/k1_fundamentals/00_setup/helpful_commands.md

 ## How to write the right spec?

-* Take a look at the [Kubernets reference docs](https://kubernetes.io/docs/reference/)
+* Take a look at the [Kubernetes reference docs](https://kubernetes.io/docs/reference/)
 * Use `kubectl explain pod.spec.containers`

 ## Clean up the namespace